 Irving is a relatively large city located in the state of Texas.
 With a population of 239,798 people and 53 constituent neighborhoods, Irving is the 13th largest community in Texas.

-Unlike some cities, Irving isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irving are a mix of both white- and blue-collar jobs.
+Irving is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Irving is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Irving who work in office and administrative support (11.98%), computer science and math (9.69%), and sales jobs (9.13%).

 Also of interest is that Irving has more people living here who work in computers and math than 95% of the places in the US.

-The population of Irving is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.73% of adults in Irving have a bachelor's degree or even advanced degree.
+The education level of Irving citizens is very high relative to the national average among all cities (21.84%): 37.73% of adults in Irving have a bachelor's degree or even advanced degree.

 The per capita income in Irving in 2018 was $31,448, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $125,792 for a family of four.
 However, Irving contains both very wealthy and poor people as well.